iza-institute-of-labor-economics/gettsim/docs/geps/gep-03.rst

     * values in percentages can alternatively be expressed to the base of one
     * DM values have to be converted to Euro using the exchange rate 1:1.95583.

-    HM: If we allow for both % and fractions, we need to add a ``unit`` key.
+    HMG: If we allow for both % and fractions, we must add a ``unit`` key.
 Then we can trivially allow for DM values, which would be nice for being close to the laws.
-    I would be all for that ``unit`` key, but want to throw it out there first.
+I would be all for that ``unit`` key, but want to throw it out here first.

 [YYYY-MM-DD].note